osquery/osquery/docs/wiki/development/osquery-sdk.md

 $ ./build/darwin/osquery/example_extension.ext --socket /Users/USERNAME/.osquery/shell.em &
 ```

 Before executing the extension we've inspected the potential CLI flags, which are a subset of the shell or daemon's [CLI flags](../installation/cli-flags.md).
-We executed the example extension in the background, so now we can resume the osqeury shell and use the 'example' table provided by the extension.
+We executed the example extension in the background, so now we can resume the osquery shell and use the 'example' table provided by the extension.

 ```sh
 [2] 98795